 - Ask your local community newspaper do they have a free ad for lost pets.

 - Produce a poster describing your pet in as much detail as possible (breed, size, colour, and any distinguishing features), including a photograph.
 State when and where lost.
 Give contact details (day and evening).
-A free poster generator is available on the NZCAR site.

 - Distribute the leaflets to shops, vets, rescue centres, kennels, catteries, pubs, milkmen, postmen, farmers, neighbours.
 Pin on local notice boards.